elmtree-askmo/cloudcannon-app/content/learn/psychology/what-factors-influence-childrens-moral-judgments-between-consequences-and-intentions.md

 score: -1.0
 related_article1:
     id: 164154
+    title: >-
-    title: What are the key characteristics of the premoral stage in Piaget's theory of moral development?
+        What are the key characteristics of the premoral stage in Piaget's theory of moral development?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-key-characteristics-of-the-premoral-stage-in-piagets-theory-of-moral-development
 related_article2:
-    id: 164152
+    id: 164165
-    title: How does cognitive development serve as a foundation for moral development?
+    title: >-
+        How do children's responses to dilemmas in Piaget's studies reflect their moral understanding?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-cognitive-development-serve-as-a-foundation-for-moral-development
+    url: /learn/psychology/questions/how-do-childrens-responses-to-dilemmas-in-piagets-studies-reflect-their-moral-understanding
 related_article3:
-    id: 164156
+    id: 164155
-    title: What distinguishes the autonomous stage in Piaget's theory of moral development?
+    title: >-
+        How do children in the heteronymous stage perceive authority and rules according to Piaget?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-the-autonomous-stage-in-piagets-theory-of-moral-development
+    url: /learn/psychology/questions/how-do-children-in-the-heteronymous-stage-perceive-authority-and-rules-according-to-piaget
 related_article4:
-    id: 164155
+    id: 164153
-    title: How do children in the heteronymous stage perceive authority and rules according to Piaget?
+    title: >-
+        What are the similarities between understanding game rules and moral development?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-children-in-the-heteronymous-stage-perceive-authority-and-rules-according-to-piaget
+    url: /learn/psychology/questions/what-are-the-similarities-between-understanding-game-rules-and-moral-development
 related_article5:
-    id: 164165
+    id: 164161
-    title: How do children's responses to dilemmas in Piaget's studies reflect their moral understanding?
+    title: >-
+        How does Piaget's theory address the continuation of moral development beyond adolescence?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-childrens-responses-to-dilemmas-in-piagets-studies-reflect-their-moral-understanding
+    url: /learn/psychology/questions/how-does-piagets-theory-address-the-continuation-of-moral-development-beyond-adolescence
 ---

 &nbsp;